-For home buyers, sellers, and estate agents, when the lockdown and socially distancing measures were first announced in the UK, the housing market was abruptly put on hold, leaving approximately 82 billion pounds worth of transactions in limbo.
+For home buyers, sellers, and estate agents, when the lockdown and socially distancing measures were first announced in the UK, the housing market was abruptly put on hold for both houses and apartments, leaving approximately 82 billion pounds worth of transactions in limbo.
 Now, several weeks later, with restrictions having been eased slightly, changes have been made to the rules surrounding moving house during the lockdown, in an attempt to reignite the struggling housing market and to get property transactions on the move once more.
 But can you really get moving home safely during covid-19?
 Here’s what we know.

 Easing lockdown restrictions